wilfrantz/wilfrantz.github.io/_posts/2024-08-09-sql-cheatsheet.md

 ### Regularly Update MySQL

-- Keep your MySQL version up to date with the latest security patches and performance improvements.
+- Keep `MySQL` version up to date with the latest security patches and performance improvements.

 ## Conclusion